Silicon Valley Toxics Coalition

-The Silicon Valley Toxics Coalition (SVTC) was formed in San Jose, California- as a research and advocacy group that promoted safe environmental practices in the high tech industry.
-The organization was founded in 1982 after leaks at manufacturing sites at IBM and Fairchild Electronics were suspected of causing widespread birth defects and health issues in the Silicon Valley.
+The Silicon Valley Toxics Coalition (SVTC) was formed in San Jose, California as a research and advocacy group that promoted safe environmental practices in the high tech industry.
+The organization was founded in 1982 following leaks at manufacturing sites at IBM and Fairchild Semiconductor, which contaminated local groundwater used for drinking and were suspected of contributing to widespread birth defects and other health issues in the Silicon Valley.
+SVTC emerged during a period of growing concern over the environmental contamination and public health effects associated with semiconductor manufacturing industry, despite the high-tech sector was often viewed as environmentally "clean."